kunagpal/express-boilerplate/.github/CONTRIBUTING.md

 * Use a clear and descriptive title for the issue to identify the suggestion.
 * Provide a step-by-step description of the suggested enhancement in as many details as possible.
 * Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.
-* Describe the current behavior and explain which behavior you expected to see instead and why.
+* Describe the current behaviour and explain which behaviour you expected to see instead and why.
 * Explain why this enhancement would be useful to most express-boilerplate users.
 * List some other boilerplates / generators where this enhancement exists.
 * Specify which version of express-boilerplate you're using.